minershaven/test-Miningcore/README.md

 ### Production OS

 Windows is **not** a supported production environment.
 Only Linux is.
 Please do not file issues related to running a pool on Windows.
-Windows topics should be posted under [discussions](https://github.com/oliverw/miningcore/discussions).

 Running and developing Miningcore on Windows is of course supported.